aiko929/small_pandas_example/README.md

 ## Conclusion:

 As you can see the price of diesel and petrol has a very high impact, the average consumption in the other hand did not improved in the last time.
+(it may be interesting to add electric vehicles and their prices)